Best 40 S&W Ammo For Self-Defense & Target Practice

 - Muzzle Energy: 563 ft-lbs

-We will break this section into two subsections of SCHP and JHP.
-Then, we'll take the winner of the two subsections and pit them head to head to determine the best 40 hollow point ammo.
+We will break this section into two subsections: SCHP and JHP.
+We'll then take the winner of the two subsections and pit them head to head to determine the best 40 hollow point ammo.

 Specs